The last time I spoke to my Father.

 Over the course of over 5 years, I have had a part in mapping out several segments of the maternal and paternal sides of the family back to the early 1800’s – I had visited this Memorial earlier this year, upon discovering that the names of my 3rd and 4th Great Grandfather’s were inscribed on this Monument – but I hadn’t noticed 3 people serving in the same regiment as my Grandpa Tipton.

-Walking the Monument – it is inscribed with the names of 200,000 African American service members.
+Walking the Monument – it is inscribed with the names of over 200,000 African American service members.

-Three soldiers with the last name of Patterson, my paternal surname (at the time of this writing I am unsure if they are related ) were listed above his name (John Patterson, Robert Patterson and Robert A. Patterson).
+Three soldiers with the last name of Patterson, my paternal surname ( now at the time of this writing I am unsure if they are related ) were listed above his name (John Patterson, Robert Patterson and Robert A. Patterson).

 A close up of the Monument – The Patterson’s circled in yellow and my 3rd Great Grandfather, Church Tipton circled in red.